Stojj2/Portfolio-Project-3/README.md

 # Element guesser
 Element guesser is a word guesser game that runs on Heroku.

-The player will have to guess which chemical element's symbol goes with which element.
+The player will have to guess which chemical element's symbol that goes with which element.

 **[Play the game!](https://portfolio-project-3-ci.herokuapp.com/)**